 Reading Time: 5 minutes

-Medically Approved by Dr Aqua Asif (Jun 18th 2025)
+Medically Approved by Dr Aqua Asif (Jun 18th 2025) and Mr Raj Nigam Consultant Urologist GMC: 3265226

-How a PSMA PET scan works
+How Does a PSMA PET Scan Work?

 What to expect during the scan